apache/druid/docs/operations/durable-storage.md

 Durable storage for queries from deep storage provides a location where you can write the results of deep storage queries to.
 Durable storage for SQL-based ingestion is used to temporarily house intermediate files, which can improve reliability.

+Enabling durable storage also enables the use of local disk to store temporary files, such as the intermediate files produced by the super sorter.
+Tasks will use whatever has been configured for their temporary usage as described in [Configuring task storage sizes](../ingestion/tasks.md#configuring-task-storage-sizes).
+If the configured limit is too low, Druid may throw the error, `NotEnoughTemporaryStorageFault`.

 ## Enable durable storage

 To enable durable storage, you need to set the following common service properties: